lewis26nz/cfsc2023-paths/README.md

 ### Installation

-Running the notebook requires `python` with some dependencies, including Jupyter lab (or at last notebooks).
+Running the notebook requires `python` with some dependencies, including Jupyter lab (or at least notebooks).
 Only minimal dependencies are needed, so it is likely everything would work from the "base" environment of Anaconda.
 However, best practice is to make a new environment rather than rely on the base across projects.

 If you have `conda`, you can create a virtual environment from a shell (terminal) command line (be sure your current working directory is the top of the repo) and open Jupyter with: